We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 Spain is my second home.

 My parents Rosario and Joe Senior rewarded themselves with a holiday home in Spain when their central heating business (Navco) prospered in the late 70s.
-After years of struggle, starting with nothing and zero qualifications they made a successful business and migrated from a terraced house in Walton with an outside loo to a smart detached place (with two inside loos) near a beach in the Liverpool suburbs.
+After years of struggle they migrated from a terraced house in Walton with an outside loo to a smart detached place with two inside loos near a beach in the Liverpool suburbs.

-These were halcyon days.
-Regular trips to the Atlantic Tower restaurant for prawn cocktails, steak & chips and rum babas.
-Grown up nights out for mum (in a procession of fashionable hairdos and huge designer spectacles) and dad (in purple velvet tux and bow tie).
-Riotous dinner parties with copious wine and Spanish brandy, Streisand and Julio on the turntable, a family sing-song followed briskly by a family row with voices raised in pitch and volume and doors slamming left and right.
-(I was in my punk phase and sat in a corner scowling at it all).
+These were halcyon days in Liverpool.
+Family trips to the Atlantic Tower restaurant for prawn cocktails, steak & chips and rum babas.
+Grown up nights out for mum (in fashionable dos and designer specs) and dad (purple velvet tux and bow tie).
+Saturday night dinners with mucho rioja, Streisand and Julio on the turntable, a sing-song followed by an almighty row that would be forgotten by the morning.

-It was our family retreat from the 80s on.
+This was our retreat from the 80s on.
 Mum lives there still, my sister and family are up the road and dad was buried here (meeting his maker in an Everton shirt, beach shorts and sandals).

 My first visits were with university and work friends, then partners and eventually children.
 Revisiting the same beaches and bars, taking paella at the same restaurants and never tiring of it.
 My granddaughter will have her first holiday there later this year.

 Shots from La Vila and other favourite Spanish places too numerous to mention are in this gallery.
-The tower at the top left (Malladeta study) is part of the skyline from mum's terrace.
+The tower at the top right (Malladeta study) is part of the skyline from mum's terrace.

 Spain is good for street and landscape - see London and Kent for my preferences on each.
 My Spain settings are mainly about timing.

-There is really only one rule or Spain - don't shoot in the middle of the day.
+The main rule for Spain is don't shoot in the middle of the day.
 Have lunch, take a siesta, go for a swim, read a book, do something romantic with your best gal/guy and put the camera away.
 The light is too bright for photos.

 Get up early before it heats up and everything slows down.
 Go out late when the sky fills with colour and everyone heads out for the evening.